 Even though it’s full-on cookie season time now, these babies don’t have any time constraints.
-They’re perfect year round, especially cozied up with a warm cup of tea… or coffee… of you know what?
+They’re perfect year-round, especially cozied up with a warm cup of tea… or coffee…or spiced hot buttered rum… or you know what?
 Even wine.
 Yep, I said it.
 If you haven’t tried a rich, buttery, sugar cookie with wine, prepare for a wonderful combination.

 What is a Snickerdoodle?

 Snickerdoodles are kind of like sugar cookies (in fact, this recipe is based on these sugar cookies).
 They’re soft, light, and have a bit of tang from their classic cream of tartar ingredient.
 And chewy!
-You know, that soft bite that ends up a little chewy and yet melts-in-your-mouth?
-Yeah, these are those kind of cookies.
+You know, that soft bite that ends up a little chewy and yet melts in your mouth?
+Yeah, these are that kind of cookie.